 Here are a few ways to prevent and improve the appearance of your spider veins without medical intervention:

-- Apple cider vinegar may not get rid of veins that have already formed, but it is a great measure to take to stop new ones from forming.
+Apple cider vinegar may not get rid of veins that have already formed, but it is a great measure to take to stop new ones from forming.
 Using apple cider vinegar (ACV) may improve healthy blood flow and circulation.
 Improving circulation may prevent new spider veins from forming and keep current spider veins from worsening.

-- Massage by a licensed professional can help get your blood moving and reduce visible swelling in the veins.
+Massage by a licensed professional can help get your blood moving and reduce visible swelling in the veins.
 You can add essential oils that improve blood flow to optimize the massage’s effects.

 Now that we know why we get spider veins, let’s talk about how to treat them.

 As we mentioned earlier, home remedies can only do so much and typically do not provide a permanent solution.
 If you want to get rid of your spider veins once and for all, the best option is medical intervention.